tacomea/pft-balance/README.md

 4. access `localhost:80` to create a menu and then, access `localhost:8080` to order & track data (data will show up in the terminal running user/main,go)

 #### Method2
-(this currently doesn't work. - I'm still looking up how to connect different containers... )

-1.change db from Mongo to MySQL in food/main.go & menu/main.go
+1. change db from Mongo to MySQL in food/main.go & menu/main.go
-2.`docker-compose up` in pfc-balance directory
+2. `docker-compose up` in pfc-balance directory

 In either way, to use MyFitnessPal API, you need to make `oauthOn` true in user/main.go line39 and insert client ID & Client Secret in user/main.go line 22/23.